-The Office of Dropout Prevention and Student Re-engagement at the Colorado Department of Education have specifically selected these recommendations, in conjunction, work to effectively address the combination of reasons students drop out of school.
+The Office of Dropout Prevention and Student Re-engagement at CDE have specifically selected these recommendations, in conjunction, work to effectively address the combination of reasons students drop out of school.
 These recommendations are:

 - Establishing an early warning system to determine who is at risk of dropping out of school.